-Building a custom ticket form with the Zendesk API
+Building a custom ticket form with the Ticketing API

 This article describes how to build a custom ticket form that lets users submit support requests from your website.

 If you create tickets in Zendesk Support with the API but want faster response times in your application, you can instruct the API to queue the jobs and just return a ticket ID and information about the status of the job.

 Adding tags to tickets without overwriting existing tags

 This article exmplains how to use the Update Many API.
 It lets you add tags without overwriting existing ones.
 You can also remove old tags without affecting existing tags.

 This article covers common tasks performed with the Zendesk API, and lists the APIs and endpoints to use in your projects.

 The Zendesk REST API provides the a single, unified API for searching Zendesk Support resources such as tickets, users, organizations, and groups.

 Side-loading allows you to retrieve related records as part of a single request.

 For security purposes, modern browsers have a same-origin policy restriction that prevents scripts from accessing resources in other domains.
 However, if the other domain implements Cross-Origin Resource Sharing (CORS), the browser will allow a script to access resources in that domain.